-A number of procedures are available as the values of variables in the initial environment.
-For example, the addition and multiplication procedures in the above examples are the values of the variables + and .
+The procedures in this document are available as the values of variables exported by the standard libraries.
+For example, the addition and multiplication procedures in the above examples are the values of the variables + and \ in the base library.
 New procedures are created by evaluating lambda expressions (see section 4.1.4).

 Procedure calls can return any number of values (see values in section 6.10).
-Most of the procedures defined in this report return one value or, for procedures such as apply, pass on the values returned by a call to one of their
+Most of the procedures defined in this report return one value or, for procedures such as apply, pass on the values returned by a call to one of their arguments.
+Exceptions are noted in the individual descriptions.